Finding My Voice During Lockdown

 In my mid-twenties, I had an “oh-my-gosh-the-world-is-ending-and-I-will-never-find-love-again” breakup.
 (Older and wiser now, I wish I hadn’t been so dramatic when I typed those words, but I know that you can probably find that phrasing verbatim somewhere in a text to my sister).
 I really thought that my life was over.

 I started to tell a few of my friends about my recently ended relationship.
 After describing something my ex had said to me while we were dating, one of my dearest friends said the words I had been dreading and denying—that he had been emotionally abusive and manipulative.
+That I had in fact been experiencing an abusive breakup.

 With the pieces of my broken heart, I refused to believe her.
 He HAD loved me.
 I had also loved him.